beemi/inventory-service/README.md

 ### 📬 CI/CD

 - GitHub Actions has been configured to run the tests and build the application on every push to the `main` branch.
+- The Docker image is also built and pushed to the GitHub Container Registry.
+- Docker image tag is based on the Git commit SHA.
+- Git release is created for every tag.

 ### 📦 Packaging